tingfengx/uoftnotes/2019F/CSC258/computer_organizations.markdown

 In this case the p-type end, which is originaly more negative, gets negative, which means gaining more electron so it further increases the width of the depletion layer.
 (Similar for the n-type end) So all in all, the depletion layer increases and hence the pn-junction becomes insulating.

 ### MOSFET
-Metal Oxide Semiconductor Field Effect Transistor; There are two types of nMOS and pMOS;
+Metal Oxide Semiconductor Field Effect Transistor; There are two types of nMOS and pMOS; Notice that in both nMOS and pMOS, if we don't apply any voltage to them, the transistor acts as a two way insulator since at least one way the depletion layer will increase.
 #### nMOS (n-type channel formed; voltage apply -> conduct)
 The nMOS is formed by a npn combination of deoped semi-conductors.
+There is a metal connection (The M in MOSFET) called gate at the top of the p-type substrat.
+When a 5V voltage is applied to the gate, electrons will gather at the top of the p-type substrat and then the two n-type substrats are connected through this n-type channel.

+#### pMOS (p-type channel formed; logic zero -> conduct; w/ circ)
+The pMOS transistor is formed by a pnp combination of doped semi-conductors.
+Generally the same as the above case. <b>Note:</b> logic zero is differect from not applying voltage!!!
+Only zero voltage applied will cause the positive charges to gather at the top and allow a p-type channel hence allowing conducting electrocity.

 ## Circuits